-In 1956 the present brick building replaced the old wood structure.
-Crescent Elementary became part of the Council Bluffs Community School District with the new building.
-The school currently serves 109 students in grades K-5.
+In 1958, the present brick building replaced the old wood structure.
+Crescent Elementary became part of the Council Bluffs Community School District with the new building in 1966.
+The school currently serves 65 students in grades K-5.
 The majority of the students arrive daily by school bus.

 Today, students participate in the basics – reading, writing, and math – plus science, social studies, music, physical education, technology and environmental studies.
 In 1995 the students and staff developed a nature center along Pigeon Creek, which borders the school grounds.
 The students and staff later discovered that the school sits on land that was owned by Henry A. Terry, who came to the area in 1846 as a schoolmaster and then opened a nursery experimenting with plums and other fruits and flowers.
 His research earned him state recognition and the title “the wizard of the plums.”
 He also developed many varieties of peonies.
 Today flowers and trees are nurtured and grown by students, staff, and community members where this schoolmaster once experimented.